LiDMaS: Architecture-Level Modeling of Fault-Tolerant Magic-State Injection in GKP Photonic Qubits: Results

 \subsection{Sensitivity analysis}

-To quantify the robustness of logical magic-state preparation and to identify dominant error sources, we performed a sensitivity analysis of the logical fidelity with respect to both baseline photon loss and squeezing.
+To quantify the robustness of logical magic-state preparation and to identify dominant error sources, a sensitivity analysis of the logical fidelity with respect to both baseline photon loss and squeezing was performed.
 Finite-difference gradients of the logical fidelity were evaluated over the discrete architecture-level parameter grid explored in the simulations.

-Figures~\ref{fig:sensitivity} present sensitivity heatmaps for surface-code distances $d = 1, 3, 5,$ and $7$.
+Figures~\ref{fig:sensitivity_loss} and \ref{fig:sensitivity_squeeze} present sensitivity heatmaps for surface-code distances $d = 1, 3, 5,$ and $7$.
 Across all distances, the sensitivity of logical fidelity with respect to baseline loss remains close to zero throughout most of the parameter space, indicating strong robustness against moderate variations in photon loss.
 This behavior reflects the heralded nature of loss in photonic architectures, which primarily impacts success probability rather than the quality of successful logical states.

 In contrast, the sensitivity with respect to squeezing is consistently nonzero and largest at low squeezing values.
 This confirms that finite-energy GKP noise constitutes the dominant continuous error mechanism affecting logical fidelity.
 Increasing the surface-code distance suppresses the overall magnitude of both sensitivities, further flattening the loss dependence while retaining a clear squeezing-driven performance gradient.